 Charges: Your account will be charged all costs associated with the process of bringing the home into compliance including legal fees!

-It is important to understand that your management company and your Board of Directors really, really, really do not want to fine homeowners, abate your property, or engage legal counsel.
+It is important to understand that your management company and your board of directors really, really, really do not want to fine homeowners, abate your property, or engage legal counsel.
 Really!
 It is no fun for anyone.
-It is everyone’s best interests not to escalate the situation to this level.
+It is in everyone’s best interest not to escalate the situation to this level.

 Is the Association just picking on me?

 Management companies will often hear complaints from residents, citing examples of other homes that appear to have “worse” violations as a reason not to comply.
-The homeowner incorrectly feel singled out.
+The homeowner incorrectly feels singled out.

 Although it is easy to see why this might be frustrating, there are a few things to understand about the process.
-Board Members and Management Companies cannot discuss the details of your neighbor’s files.
-Please know that it is the goal and obligation of both the Board and management company to treat all homeowners the same.
+Board members and management companies cannot discuss the details of your neighbor’s files.
+Please know that it is the goal and obligation of both the board and the management company to treat all homeowners the same.
 Your neighbor’s file may be escalating, incurring fines, or in litigation.
 In some cases, items out of compliance will be “grandfathered in” due to extenuating circumstances.